 Investments aside from stocks, bonds, and cash are typically considered “alternative investments“.
 Because this definition only excludes a few types of investments, there are countless possibilities that could fall under the umbrella of an alternative investment.

-In this article we’ll look at some details like the pros and cons, how much you should invest in alternative investments, and specific examples of more than 20 options that are available.
+In this article, we’ll cover more than 20 specific examples of alternative investments, and then we’ll look at some details like the pros and cons, and how much you should invest in alternative investments.

 Real estate is one of the most popular investments, and there are many different ways that you can invest in real estate.
 Here are some of the options that you might want to consider.